10th IOWA VOLUNTEER INFANTRY

 A "year" after Alfred's passing, the widow Crumly continued to reside in Bothell with children Eunice and Jessie.
 A decade later, in 1910 she was still in King County, but by then was residing in Seattle with Jessie and a 12 year old granddaughter identified as Violet Hargus.

 Maggie died in San Francisco, CA on 6/22/33.
 She was 76.4 years old.
-Her earthly remains were transported back to the Puget Sound area where she was/is buried beside Albert in Bothell.
+Her earthly remains were transported back to the Puget Sound area where she was/is buried beside Alfred in Bothell.

-* On 8/23/61 both Albert and Jotham enlisted in Company "H" of the 10th Iowa Infantry.
-While Alfred would survive the enlistment, Jotham did not.
-On 2/15/62 in Mound City, IL he died of disease.
+* On 8/23/61 both Alfred and Jotham enlisted in Company "H" of the 10th Iowa Infantry.
+While Alfred would survive the enlistment, Jothan did not.
+On 2/15/62, in Mound City, IL, he died of disease.

 **Margaret “Maggie” Bird was the younger sister of Levi Bird.
 During the American Civil War Levi served in both the 10th and 8th Missouri Cavalry units.
 Surviving the War, he moved to the Puget Sound region of the Pacific Northwest.
 He died on 11/1/24.
 He was/is buried in the Bothell I.O.O.
 F. (Pioneer) Cemetery located in Bothell King County, WA.